stevethomp/arcadian-kidney/README.md

 # Simple RPN Calculator
 This is a basic technical qualifier test.
-Your goal is to create Reverse Polish Notation calculator.
+Your goal is to a create Reverse Polish Notation calculator.

 Candidates should fork the repo and implement the specifications below on the assigned platform.
 The candidate's repo will be used for evaluation.